THE STORY OF WRAM

 The Club had already sponsored some events before taking on the big show, according to Frank DeVore.
 “Actually we sponsored two AMA airplane meets—the whole thing, U-Control, Free Flight and Radio Control, the whole ball of wax.
 We held them at Westchester County Airport.
 I would say probably in the early ’60s.”

 Alan Siegel was WRAM President in 1969 when the Club decided to put on its own R/C show.
 Siegel had the special assistance of DeVore and Walt Schroder, who was President of Model Airplane News at the time.
-Frank ran the Show after Foshay and Walt was instrumental in promoting it.
-The first Show was held in the basement of the County Center in White Plains and in subsequent years expanded to the whole Center.
+Frank ran the Show after Foshay and Walt and was instrumental in promoting it.
+The first show was held in the basement of the County Center in White Plains and in subsequent years expanded to the whole Center.

 “Back then,” says Daleo, “we still had only 20 members and it was a lot of work.
 Frank DeVore ran the Show, like Lou [Scarlino] does now, and he still comes up from Florida every year to help Lou.
 He used to bust his chops…worked like hell really and truly.”

 Scarlino’s experience with the Show has been a baptism of fire.
-“I got involved in the Show because, as a member, I had to work in the Show.
+“I got involved in the Show because, as a member, I had to work at the Show.
 Since I had a financial background, they put me right into the cashier’s window.
-It was a struggle to become a member, because the Membership Committee at the time was controlled by an individual who had his own ideas about who should or should not be a member.
+It was a struggle to become a member because the Membership Committee at the time was controlled by an individual who had his own ideas about who should or should not be a member.
 The word I got subsequent to becoming a member was that the only thing I wanted to do was fly and not really work for the Club, and the only reason I actually got in when I did was that they needed a Treasurer.
 They needed someone who had a financial background.
 The guy who had been doing it, Tom Moore, who was a delightful man, died.
 They had no one to do the financial work for the Club, so I immediately came in and became Treasurer.”

 The relationship with DeVore became a lifelong friendship.
 “Working the Show, Scarlino said, “I became very close friends with Frank DeVore, who is still a very good friend.
-In fact, when he got married again, after his first wife died, I was his best man.
+In fact, when he got married again after his first wife died, I was his best man.
 He’s a great guy.
 Frank is truly one of the most honorable persons I’ve ever met in my life.
 It was a pleasure to work with him.
 He taught me everything I know about running the Show.
 Most of what I do is just what he did.
 His thought was, and I try to pass it along to the members, the public comes to see the exhibitors not to see WRAM members.
 So we have to do everything we can to make the exhibitors happy.”

 Scarlino was the WRAM Show manager from about 1999 to 2013.
 “I took over managing the Show from Frank about seven or eight years ago--I can’t remember exactly--and Frank mentored me for a couple of years before he gave it up.
 I took it over when he left.
 He still works the Show, you know.
 He does the floor plans every year.
 I count on him.
 I still couldn’t do it without him.
 What was so amazing about it to me was that Frank did everything manually by himself.
 I had secretarial help at the office until I retired in 2007.
 I have everything on the computer.
 But I can’t begin to tell you how many hours it takes to do the Show.
 It’s not bragging or anything.
 It’s a major undertaking.
 It’s a big operation, and it’s important to the Club, so someone has to do it.
 Fortunately, now I’ve got Danny Carozza and I had Stan Kulesa before.
 Bob Van Tassel and a lot of the guys offer their help and I take them up on it, because I just can’t do it alone.
 I don’t have the time.
 But it’s well worthwhile.”